Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 Touch Target Spacing on Contact Links.

 - **Issue:** Google Lighthouse flagged the phone number and email links in the footer as too close together on mobile, making them difficult for some users to tap.
-- **Fix:** Increased spacing between links using margin-bottom instead of padding to prevent shifting the dashed underline.
+- **Fix:** Increased spacing between links using margin-bottom to prevent shifting the dashed underline.
 Applied changes only in media queries for smaller screens.
 - **Result:** Improved mobile accessibility and passed Lighthouse's touch target spacing test while maintaining visual styling.

 ![Lighthouse Mobile Screenshot](assets/media/lighthouse-home-mobile.PNG)